iksi/lastache/README.md

-# Kostache
+# Lastache

-Kostache is a [Kohana 3](https://github.com/kohana/kohana) module for using [Mustache](http://mustache.github.com/) templates in your application.
+Lastache is a port of [Kostache](https://github.com/zombor/KOstache), a Kohana 3 module.
+With this package you can use [Mustache](http://mustache.github.com/) templates in your application.

 ## Usage